top of page

 Respect for Others

 If you respect others around you, you will support their needs to the extent you can.
 You will obey civil laws.
-You will be a trustworthy employee and a supportive member of whatever organizations you’re in.
+You will be a trustworthy employee and a supportive member of whatever organization you’re in.
 You will strive to be a good parent, spouse, or child.

 You love who (and what) you serve.